How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 Before candidates reach a recruiter

 Treat duplicate data entry as friction point one.
-Cut mandatory fields to contact details and role-critical information, then push detailed screening into a later step.
+Cut mandatory fields to contact details and role-critical information (target: under ten minutes), then push detailed screening into a later step.
 When standardized application questions change, prepare a works council packet under BetrVG §94 before launch, because the law treats personnel questionnaires as approval-relevant.
-Atlas Apply maps strongly here: candidates can complete a short voice-first application on a smartphone without starting from a long CV upload.
+A short, mobile-ready application flow maps strongly here: candidates apply on a smartphone without starting from a long CV upload.

 Point two is the response gap after submission.
 Send an automatic receipt immediately and set a first human or status update within three to five business days.
 Recent Stepstone data on company ghosting in Germany shows that 64% of jobseekers have been ghosted and 54% cancel applications when feedback or progress updates are missing.
 If you add dashboards that compare recruiter or hiring-manager response times, involve the works council before those dashboards turn into performance-monitoring tools under BetrVG §87(1)6.